A version of this article appeared in the Autumn 2021 issue of strategy+business.

 In reality, the study was about the popcorn.
 Some of the boxes handed out contained fresh buttery popcorn.
 But other study participants received week-old popcorn that had been stored in plastic bags until it had lost all its crispness and buttery goodness.
 Unsurprisingly, people had no trouble differentiating between the good and bad popcorn.
 The bad stuff was universally described as disgusting.
 And the people who didn’t usually eat popcorn at the movies behaved quite reasonably: They left the stale popcorn alone.
 But if they were lucky enough to get fresh snacks, they happily gobbled them up.

 What’s more surprising is Wendy’s discovery that participants who always ate popcorn at the movies ate the same amount regardless of what type of popcorn they were served.
 Their behavior relied on instinct and habit, not rational judgment.
-Stale or fresh, they ate the same amount because they were on autopilot.
+Whether it was stale or fresh, they ate the same amount because they were on autopilot.
 The movie theater was their cue that it was time to eat popcorn, so they ate it mindlessly.

 Wendy told me that she actually wasn’t at all surprised by these results.
 She knew from a career studying habits that repeating behaviors consistently in the same context (say, a movie theater) and getting a reward (say, tasty popcorn) will eventually cause us to respond to similar cues in well-rehearsed ways, even if the reward is no longer there (which is why some people will eat disgusting popcorn in a movie theater).
 “The cues could be other people, they could be the physical environment you’re in, they could even be the time of day or some action you just did,” Wendy says.
 “All those cues get tied with your response in your mind.”